ClancyLab/squid/README.rst

 Squid
 ==============================

-Squid is an open-source molecular simulation codebase developed by the Clancy Lab at Cornell University.
+Squid is an open-source molecular simulation codebase developed by the Clancy Lab at the Johns Hopkins University.
 The codebase includes simplified Molecular Dynamics (MD) and Density Functional Theory (DFT) simulation submission, as well as other utilities such as file I/O and post-processing.

 Installing